 Day 1: Defining ML and Isolating ML-suitable problems

 We will spend day 1 specifying what machine learning (ML) is, what it can do, and how it interfaces with the larger organization.
 We will answer questions including: What is machine learning (ML)?
 How is ML distinct from classic scientific inquiry?
 From other elements of the cognitive computing universe?
 What are the fundamental techniques/algorithms in ML?
 With this definition of ML and its techniques, to what types of problems does the toolset lend itself?
 How does ML interface with the organization’s larger digital ecosystem?

-Day 2: Data, Modeling, Model Assessment, and Automated Modeling
+Day 2: Data, Modeling, and Model Assessment I

-This day will present the “nitty gritty” of how machine learning is done – we will crack open the hood, open up the engine, and see how the tool works.
+This day will present the “nitty gritty” of how machine learning is done – we will explore how the algorithms and data model work.
 We will begin the day reviewing data storage, collection, and transformation.
 We will then execute some modeling exercises stepwise before a discussion about what constitutes a “good” model.
 This discussion will cover important technical topics such as overfit, cross-validation, and target leak.
 Finally, we will introduce automated ML.

-On day 4, we will discuss auto-ML tools and techniques other than auto-ML that lend themselves to different types of problems (i.e., other spaces in the cognitive computing universe).
-We will also discuss sources of cultural and institutional resistance to ML adoption, and strategies to handle such resistance.
+On day 4, we will discuss sources of cultural and institutional resistance to ML adoption.
 We will have a final student exercise, in which students apply their learning and present strategic insights from a machine learning project.
-Finally, we will discuss next steps for ourselves and for industry generally.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.